 Don’t Kill ’em… Grow ’em!

 Not only are we not interested in getting rid of the dandelions in our yard, we’re actually growing dandelions to eat!
-That’s right… we PLANTED some dandelion plants!
+That’s right… we PLANTED some dandelions on purpose!!

 We LOVE dandelion greens!!
 Just writing this, my mouth is watering and I’m longing for a huge bowl of dandelion salad with balsamic vinegar and toasted hazelnuts.

 Most people prefer the tender dandelion leaves that are harvested before flowering because they’re less bitter.
 I love them anyway I can get them.
 Serve with a little balsamic vinegar with olive oil and garlic, toasted hazelnuts or pine nuts tossed with a little feta crumbled and/or boiled egg (both optional) and man… it’s a taste I never grow tired of.

 Dandelions are SUCH an amazing little powerhouse of a plant, we’re seriously thinking about growing them commercially and starting our own dandelion farm.

 If you’re growing dandelions for profit, please drop us a note.
 We’d love to chat with you to learn more.
 We can also add your information and farm name and link to this article as well.

 CAUTION: DANDELION ALLERGIES

 People who are allergic to related plants such as ragweed, chrysanthemums, marigolds, and daisies, may not be able to enjoy dandelions.
 Approach with care and caution.

 DISCLAIMER: The information in this article and website cannot be construed as medical, nutrition or health advice.
 We are not medical professionals and are only sharing information gleaned from our own experience and research.

 Eat the Weeds!

 Some of our favorite weeds to eat from our yard and the wild areas around us are chickweed and dandelions.
 We use chickweed in salads and soups and also on sandwiches in much the way you’d use sprouts or microgreens.

 Chickweeds are also a good substitute for watercress in our favorite potato leek soup, which is great hot or cold, depending on the time of year and your preferences.
 We’ll include the link to that recipe in an article about chickweeds and also at the end of this article as well.

 Dandelions to Eat